AlbertZasura/Rainbow-Seven-Siege/README.md

 # RainbowSevenSiege

-This repository is used for Human and Computer Interaction Project.
+This repository is used for ***Human and Computer Interaction*** Project.

-# This Project is like clone from RainbowSix Seige.
+# This Project is just Clone from RainbowSix Seige.

 # Author Lists: